skytap/well-architected-framework/resiliency/solutions/PowerHAGeoMirror.md

 * [Next Steps](#nextsteps)

 ##  Overview <a name="overview"></a>
-Skytap on Azure is the ultimate solution for IT professionals who use IBM Power hardware.
+{{site.SoA}} is the ultimate solution for IT professionals who use IBM Power hardware.
 It offers a specialized cloud environment specifically designed for IBM Power and x86 workloads, seamlessly bridging the gap between legacy systems and cutting-edge cloud innovation.
 With the increasing demand for hybrid cloud providers, IT professionals can now easily migrate their existing applications and create new ones, all while extending their strategy to include traditional IBM Power Systems workloads, including those running on the trusted IBM i Operating System.

-IBM i customers rely on Skytap for both production and disaster recovery/high availability (DR/HA) use cases.
-For DR/HA, they have the flexibility to host just the DR/HA environment in Skytap while keeping the production environment on-premises, or they can opt to have both environments fully hosted in Skytap on Azure.
+IBM i customers rely on {{site.Brand}} for both production and disaster recovery/high availability (DR/HA) use cases.
+For DR/HA, they have the flexibility to host just the DR/HA environment in {{site.Brand}} while keeping the production environment on-premises, or they can opt to have both environments fully hosted in {{site.SoA}}.
 This allows them to easily implement a comprehensive DR/HA strategy that meets their specific business needs.

 Several technologies are native to IBM i that can be used to provide a data replication solution for the platform.
 One such solution is IBM PowerHA SystemMirror for i (PowerHA).